AaronTraas/Notes/Recipes/Casciatelli.md

 3. Let dough rest for 15 minutes.
 4. Knead until smooth.
 5. Split into two portions, cover in bowl.
 Set aside.
 6. Combine all ingredients for filling in a large bowl.
-Mix until smooth.
+Mix to combine.
+Set aside.
 7. Roll out one of the portions of dough.
 If the dough is tough to work with, cover with a towel and rest another 10-15 minutes.
 Roll to about 2mm thick.
 8. Cut into 6-8" rounds.
 9. Fill (tbd)